Maps and Landforms for Grade 2

 Landforms are natural features of Earth such as mountains, hills, rivers, valleys, and plains.
 They are not made by people.
 Different landforms can affect where people build homes, travel, and grow food.

 Children do not need deep physical geography yet, but they should learn to notice what makes places different.
+A river, for example, may offer water and transportation, while a mountain changes travel and weather.

 Maps Help Us Understand Places